 Home Sweet Home is an artistic interpretation of Swedish and international design icons and their stylistic ideals.

-Even this product is designed for the new brand Tre Sekel.
-The idea came up when a conference room in Tibro would be decorated and there was no stackable chair in wood stacked very short, meaning that the pile of stacked chairs is not very high.
+Even this product is designed for the new Swedish brand Tre Sekel.
+The idea came up when a conference room in Tibro in southern Sweden would be decorated and there was no stackable chair in wood stacked very short, meaning that the pile of stacked chairs is not very high.

 I wanted to make a sofa that would combine a certain austerity with a soft and restful appearance.
 When developing Armilla we worked a lot with the comfort.
 We wanted to achieve a feeling where you are really sitting in the couch and not on top.

-Since the booth in 2012 felt so successful, we wanted to do something in the same direction.
+Since the stand in 2012 felt so successful, we wanted to do something in the same direction.
 The studio trend was still in the air but in the fashion you could feel the 80’s and in several collections, they were using klein blue.
-So I suggested blue theme.
+So I suggested a blue theme.

 ‘Brev’ means letter in Swedish, and this design literally looks like one.
 A tall locker for the hall or office, it can be used for storing shoes, gloves or mail.
-The cabinet has an outer surface of leather and will age with grace.
+The cabinet has an outer surface of leather and will age with grace or laquered metall.
 Brev is produced by Asplund

-When I drew sectional couch Rejoin environmental thinking was a driving factor.
-I wanted to create a sofa with a homely and embracing feeling and then I think of my favourite cardigan, the one I inherited from grandpa, lovely in wool with patches of leather.
+When I drew the sectional sofa Rejoin environmental thinking was a driving factor.
+I wanted to create a sofa with a homely and embracing feeling and then I thought of my favourite cardigan, the one I inherited from my grandpa, lovely in wool with patches of leather.